Bicheka/file-transfer-system/CRATESIO.md

 - Functionality to get current device private and public IP address
 - Uses multithreaded tokio runtime to asynchronously send files and process file requests

+## Contribution
+Anyone that wants to contribute is more than welcomed.
+Also, feel free to leave an issue if you want some feature or encounter an error or if you want to give feedback so I know what needs more work, it is really appreciated.
+[FTS repo](https://github.com/Bicheka/file-transfer-system)

 Check Fileflow which is a tauri app for sending files that implements this library.
 [Fileflow.](https://github.com/Bicheka/fileflow)